craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/Spells from Spike's Brain.md

 ## Cantrips
 ### Damaging Cantrips
 #### Fire Bolt / Eldritch Blast
-Fire Bolt is what I want in a damage-role cantrip when I cant have Eldritch Blast & it's Invocations.

 #### Frostbite / Mind Sliver / Vicious Mockery
-Frostbite is a perfect example of what I want my damage-debuff-role cantrips to look like.

 #### Sword Burst / Word of Radiance
-I think that AOE on a cantrip is quite powerful, but if I don't adjust the damage dice at all, these look much more acceptable to me.

 #### Thorn Whip / Lightning Lure
-Players often want to use this to assist their allies, so I wanna bake that in somehow, even if its just an explicit clause in the description of the spell regarding using this on allies.
-Otherwise, these are fun combat tools.

 ### Buffing Cantrips
 #### Blade Ward